 When Forrest started in again on July 18th, Popper tweeted Forrest’s hometown and street name in separate tweets (but not his street address).
 When Forrest started in again on July 26th it led to another account tweeting about Popper’s wife by name with a link to aerial pictures of Popper’s house connecting to his home on Google and Bing Maps.
 John replied with a photo of Forrest’s house from Google maps.
 Between July 26th and July 31st Rutherford antagonized Popper with dozens of more @nasboatOG tweets, many of them since deleted (their former existence evident from Popper’s replies), including a refute of Popper’s accusations, and tweets about the editing of Popper’s wikipedia page and alias “Michael Pornman’s” NSFW trolling of Blues Traveler’s Facebook page.

-Since The Daily Beast published Rutherford’s story he has tweeted incessantly about it and the interviews he’s been doing on local TV and radio shows, and is bickering with people on Facebook commenting below CBS-affiliate WKYT’s post that don’t take his side.
+Since The Daily Beast published Rutherford’s story he has tweeted incessantly about it and the interviews he’s been doing on local TV and radio shows, and is bickering on Facebook with the people that don’t take his side in the comments below CBS-affiliate WKYT’s post.

 A small sampling of his tweets: